Transforming and Innovating Public Services

 Delphine Fitouri, Bradford District Care NHS Foundation Trust

-Gemma Emmett, Bradford City Council
+Gemma Emmett, City of Bradford Metropolitan District Council

 Jo Johnston, Manchester City Council